 Physical Grading : 4 - Demanding

 Today is an arrival day so there are no planned activities and you may arrive at any time throughout the day (please note that check-in at the hotel is usually around 2-3pm).
 After the meeting, you may choose to join your CEO and travel companions for an optional dinner in a local restaurant.
 Additional Notes: Look out for a message from your CEO at the hotel reception detailing the time and location for an important meeting in the evening, during which meet your CEO and fellow group members, complete some admin and learn more about the trip.
 If you arrive late, your CEO will leave you a message detailing where they can be contacted and when to meet the following morning.
-Included Activities: Arrival Day and Welcome Meeting
+Included Activities: Meet Your CEO and Group

 First day on your bike today.
 Cycle onward towards the village of Chenonceau.
 Additional Notes: Please note while you are cycling you will only be responsible for your day pack.
 Luggage will be transferred to the hotel.
 Included Activities: Chateau de Blois Visit Transport: Bicycle (24km) Bicycle (26km)